open-telemetry/opentelemetry-dotnet/docs/public/extend/Introduction.md

 ### Sampler Requirements

-- Samplers should inherit from `OpenTelemetry.Trace.Sampler` (TODO: log & metrics) (which belongs to the [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/src/OpenTelemetry/README.md) package), and implement the `ShouldSample` method.
+- Samplers should inherit from `OpenTelemetry.Trace.Sampler`
+  (which belongs to the [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/src/OpenTelemetry/README.md) package), and implement the `ShouldSample` method.